 On November 18, 2008 the Company executed an 18 month 12% Promissory Note in the amount of \$25,000 with a current shareholder.
 The note is convertible into common shares at a 20% discount to the average closing bid price for the ten days preceding conversion.
 The note also includes warrants equal to \$25,000 based on the average closing price for the ten days preceding the date of the note, exercisable at \$0.20 per share for a period of three years.
-The note contained a beneficial conversion feature computed at its intrinsic value, which was the difference between the conversion price and the fair value of the common stock into which the debt was convertible on the note issuance date, multiplied by the number of shares into which the debt was recorded as a debt discount and a component of equity on the issuance date.
+The note contained a beneficial conversion feature computed at its intrinsic value, which was the difference between the conversion price and the fair value of the common stock into which the debt was convertible on the note issuance date, multiplied by the number of shares into which the debt was convertible at the commitment date.
+The amount attributed to the beneficial conversion feature, or \$13,043 was recorded as a debt discount and a component of equity on the issuance date.
+This note was paid in full in March 2009 with 674,530 shares of common stock.